Page Reviewed / Updated - February 10, 2021

 While this page provides a comprehensive view of what is available from the District of Columbia, it does not include programs that are available at a national level.
 In order to search for nationwide assistance, and the best program to meet your needs and situation, make sure to use our free Resource Locator Tool.

 Cost of Care Calculator

-In 2019, the average cost of assisted living in the District of Columbia is $9,266 / month.
-This is one of the highest rates in the nation and is well above the national average rate of $4,000 / month.
-However, in the surrounding area of Washington, the average cost is considerably lower at $5,000 / month.
+In 2021, according to Genworth’s 2020 Cost of Care Survey, the average cost of assisted living in the District of Columbia is $6,000 / month.
+This is one of the highest rates in the nation and is well above the national average rate of $4,300 / month.
 Memory care, also called Alzheimer’s care, regardless of location, costs approximately $1,500 more each month.
 This figure is above and beyond the cost of traditional assisted living.

-In 2019, the average cost of adult day care is $91 / day throughout the District and its surrounding suburbs.
+In 2021, per the 2020 Genworth Cost of Care Survey, the average cost of adult day care is $81 / day throughout the District and its surrounding suburbs.
 Somewhat confusingly, despite being quoted a daily rate, adult day care usually works on a half-day fee structure.

 Medicaid is a federal and state funded health insurance plan for low-income individuals.
 While the general parameters of the program are federally set, the District of Columbia can work within these parameters and administer the program as it sees fit for their residents.
 Like the rest of the United States, the District of Columbia State Medicaid program covers the cost of nursing home care in addition to limited personal care.